-Also, NYC Housing Connect, a city-run website where you can research and apply for new affordable housing projects, maintains a list of buildings that are getting rented out for the first time.
+Also, NYC Housing Connect is a city-run website where you can research and apply for new affordable housing projects.
+The site maintains a list of buildings that are getting rented out for the first time.
 Once you register for an account on the site, you can also sign up to receive email alerts when new developments start taking applications.

-Local news outlets are another source of info, since developers are required to advertise in at least three publications, including a city-wide newspaper.
-Local blogs and news sites like us here at Brick Underground, as well as Brokelyn, YIMBY, and DNAinfo, also often cover new affordable housing developments that are getting built or taking applications.
+Local news outlets are another source of info, since developers are required to advertise in at least three publications, including a citywide newspaper.
+Local blogs and news sites like us here at Brick Underground, as well as Brokelyn and YIMBY often cover new affordable housing developments that are getting built or taking applications.

 But don't limit your search to brand new buildings: If there’s one major mistake that would-be 80/20 renters make, it’s not actively seeking out apartments beyond what's listed on Housing Connect, Solano says.
 Units become available in older buildings when tenants move out, and usually landlords handle those rentals themselves, rather than advertising them through the city website.
-As part of the program, landlords are required to maintain a waitlist of people interested in receiving applications for those vacant units.
+As part of the program, landlords are required to maintain a waitlist of people interested in receiving applications for vacant units.

-Call different management companies and ask them if they have a waitlist you can sign up for, Solano recommends.
-(A few examples include C & C Apartment Management, the Mutual Housing Association of New York and St. Nick's Alliance, he says.)
-And it doesn’t hurt to try Google, with search terms like "affordable housing" or "marketing management groups," he adds.
+Call different management companies and ask them if they have a waitlist you can sign up for.
+A few that Solano recommends are C & C Apartment Management, the Mutual Housing Association of New York and St. Nick's Alliance.
+And it doesn’t hurt to try Google, with search terms like "affordable housing" or "marketing management groups."